DianaAkolzina/demoverite/README.md

   - Weather fetch is skipped; app still runs.
 - Empty charts:
   - Add CSVs to `CSVex/<room>` and restart to re‑ingest.
+ - Chroma errors or timeouts:
+   - Ensure `docker compose up chroma` is running, or run a local Chroma container exposing `8000`.
+   - Set `CHROMA_URL` correctly for your mode (localhost vs docker compose).
+   - The indexer downloads a SentenceTransformers model; if your environment blocks outbound network, set `CHROMA_SKIP_INDEX=1` to start the app without indexing, or pre‑bake the model into the image/mount a cache.
+   - Check `/api/status` — it now reports `chroma.reachable` to confirm connectivity.